-- (ii) If the research presents no more than minimal risk and involves no procedures for which written consent is normally required outside the research context (for example, surveys or interviews with extremely low risk). - (iii) If the subjects are members of a distinct cultural group or community in which signing forms is not the norm, the research presents no more than minimal risk of harm to subjects, and there is an appropriate alternative mechanism for documenting that informed consent was obtained.
+- (i) If the only record linking the subject to the research would be the informed consent form, and if the principal risk of harm would be from breach of confidentiality the written consent can then be waived, but each subject must be asked whether they want documentation linking them to the study, and their wishes will govern. - (ii) If the research presents no more than minimal risk and involves no procedures for which written consent is normally required outside the research context (for example, surveys or interviews with extremely low risk). - (iii) If the subjects are members of a distinct cultural group or community in which signing forms is not the norm, the research presents no more than minimal risk of harm to subjects, and there is an appropriate alternative mechanism for documenting that informed consent was obtained.